Commute Times from Top Simcoe Neighbourhoods

 Why Innisfil?

-Laid-back vibe.
-Easy access to Barrie.
-New GO station coming.
+Laid-back pace with easy access to Barrie.
+Future GO station planned.

 Commute to Toronto:

-Best for: Families and remote workers who need GTA access now and then.
+Best for: Families and remote workers who need occasional GTA access.

 Oro-Medonte